jordanbreen28/modules/sqlserverdsc/REFERENCE.md

 Data type: `Optional[Integer[0, 4294967295]]`

 Specifies, as an integer, the number of seconds after which the T-SQL script execution will time out.
-In some _SQL Server_ versions there is a bug in `Invoke-Sqlcmd` where the normal default value `0` (no timeout) is not respected and the default value is incorrectly set to 30 seconds.
+In some _SQL Server_ versions there is a bug in `Invoke-SqlCmd` where the normal default value `0` (no timeout) is not respected and the default value is incorrectly set to 30 seconds.

 ##### `dsc_servername`